EarthScope/ispaq/README.md

 ```

 Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
+you will need to start a bash shell for installation.
+Type `bash` in a terminal window and then proceed
+with `source activate ispaq`.

-you will need to add the ispaq environment to your PATH in the terminal window that you are using.
+After everything is installed you can work out of a csh/tcsh window by adding the ispaq environment to your PATH
-e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`.
-Use this command instead of, not in addition to, `source activate ispaq`.
+in the terminal window that you are using. e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`.
+Use this command instead of,
+not in addition to, `source activate ispaq`.
 Do not add it to your permanent $PATH.

 See what is installed in our (ispaq) environment with: